jenkinsci/peass-ci-plugin/README.md

 # Known Problems
 - Peass only works if you use the latest version of JUnit, i.e. 4.13.x or 5.8.x, or JMH, i.e. 1.33.
 If you import an older version of JUnit (or it is imported by plugins you use, e.g. spring boot), please update your JUnit dependency.
-It is currently not possible to maintain and check the compatibility with older versions of the build tools.
+It is currently not possible to maintain and check the compatibility with older versions of the testing / benchmarking tools.

 # Development